nervosnetwork/ckb/rpc/README.md

 Returns the transactions collection by the lock or type script.

 * search_key:
-    *   script - Script, supports prefix search when group_by_transaction is false
+    - script - Script, supports prefix search when group_by_transaction is false

-    *   scrip_type - enum, lock | type
+    - script_type - enum, lock | type
+    - script_search_mode - enum, prefix | exact

-    *   filter - filter cells by following conditions, all conditions are optional
+    - filter - filter cells by following conditions, all conditions are optional
-        *   script: if search script type is lock, filter cells by type script, and vice versa
+        - script: if search script type is lock, filter cells by type script, and vice versa

-        *   block_range: [u64; 2], filter cells by block number range, [inclusive, exclusive]
+        - block_range: [u64; 2], filter cells by block number range, [inclusive, exclusive]

-    *   group_by_transaction - bool, optional default is `false`, if group_by_transaction is set to true, the returning objects will be grouped by the tx hash
+    - group_by_transaction - bool, optional default is `false`, if group_by_transaction is set to true, the returning objects will be grouped by the tx hash
 * order: enum, asc | desc
 * limit: result size limit
 * after: pagination parameter, optional

 ###### Returns